-Now that the P5+1 and Iran have reached a nuclear deal, we need to pay more attention to Iran’s human rights crisis.
 Yet, human rights advocates worry that this rhetoric has lulled the international community into a false sense of security for the remainder of Rouhani’s tenure.
 Even a cursory look at the facts on the ground demonstrates that fundamental rights in Iran have deteriorated on his watch.
 Executions have jumped dramatically, including for juveniles and those convicted of less serious crimes, such as drug possession.
 Women have been the victims of a wave of acid attacks, to which lawmakers responded with a bill that would further empower officials to police Islamic dress.
 The government continues to jail journalists, among them Washington Post reporter Jason Rezaian.
 And ethnic and religious minorities have faced increased persecution.
 In March of this year, Iran again went before the UN Human Rights Council, where Ahmed Shaheed, the Special Rapporteur on Iran, noted that conditions in Iran are deteriorating, despite Rouhani’s pledges to make improvements.

 In particular, Iran’s largest religious minority, the Baha’i community, which I have previously argued are an important barometer for the freedom of Iranian society, have faced intensifying repression.
 The numbers of Baha’is in prison reached a twenty-year high of 136 last year, and several violent attacks against Baha’is have gone uninvestigated.
 The government has stepped up its crackdowns on Baha’i-owned businesses, and state-sponsored hate propaganda against Baha’is has increased significantly.